vda-lab/vda-lab.github.io/_posts/2019-09-17-beyond-sql.md

 The whole path `p` contains the full list of vertices from source to target, as well as the list of edges between them.

 Note that the key and the name of the graph need to be in quotes.
-The result of this query is:
+The result of the query
+{% highlight sql %}
+FOR v,e,p IN 2..2 ANY "airports/JFK" GRAPH "flights"
+LIMIT 5
+RETURN v._id
+{% endhighlight %}
+is:
 {% highlight csv %}
 [
   "airports/IAH",